 Now that you are organized, let’s talk baskets.

-Begin to sprinkle storage baskets to add comfort to your playspace.
+Sprinkle storage baskets to add comfort to your playspace.

 You know the BEST place to find great baskets?
 Goodwill.
 Every.
 Single.
 Time.
 Stop in and you will be amazed at what they have.

-What to store in baskets:
+Toys we store in baskets:

 I love these toy storage solutions